Crvena zvezda's stars

 Dragoslav Šekularac was born in Štip on November 8, 1937, and with his goals and performances in Zvezda's jersey, he deserved to be in the shortlist for the best player of the Belgrade club of all time.

-In 369 matches for Red Star, he scored 115 goals, won five league titles and three cups.
-As the coach of our club in the 1989/90 season, he won the double crown by creating a team that already won the Champions Cup and the Intercontinental Cup the following year.
-The "King of Dribbling", Zvezda's second star, after Rajko Mitić, was a member of the national team when Yugoslavia was the Olympic winner, fourth in the world and second in Europe.
+In 369 matches for Red Star, he scored 115 goals, won five championship titles and three cups.
+As coach of our club in the 1989/90 season, he won the double crown, creating a team that won the Champions Cup and the Intercontinental Cup the following year.
+"The King of Dribbling", the second Red Star Zvezda , behind Rajko Mitić, was a national team player when Yugoslavia was the Olympic champion, fourth in the world and second in Europe.

 When Dimitrije Milojević, the popular "Čika Mitke", saw Šekularac in the yard of the Second Male Gymnasium, he immediately sent him to Crvena zvezda.
 He saw extraordinary giftedness in the mischievous man with crooked legs.
 From the start, Šeki brought the fans to ecstasy, because he quickly became a football player of bravado, jokes, spirit and imagination.
 Unique in many ways.